duckets/dj-tuition/content/en/wedding.md

 This flexible and customised package is designed to give you the skills to take control of the decks for a memorable moment during your wedding day.

-You'll want to keep your "set" relatively short so you can get back to the party - my reccomendation is to aim for between a fifteen to thirty minute set, with a ballpark figure of six to twelve songs in the playlist.
+You'll want to keep your "set" relatively short so you can get back to the party - my recomendation is to aim for around six to twelve songs in the playlist.

-This package is based on you arranging a DJ for your wedding who will bring the equipment.
-You can put me in touch with them, and we will negotiate together a short timeslot during the reception where you can bring your own songs and jump on their decks.
+This package is based on you having a professional DJ booked for your wedding whose equipment you will use.
+We will negotiate together a short timeslot during the reception where you can bring your own songs and jump on their decks.
 This way your wedding DJ won't be surprised by an out-of-the-blue request on the day, and the equipment including decks, sound system, mixer, etc is already set up by a professional and ready to go.

 ![](/images/three-tuition-images-a.jpg)